 Full Time Faculty M.Sc in Digital Architecture, Newcastle University, UK Office : +880-2-55668200 Ext: 1855 Room location: SAC 909, Department of Architecture |

-I am an Assistant Professor and currently serving as the Chair of the Department of Architecture at North South University.
-I have been a full-time faculty member at the university for over 20 years.
-In addition to my academic responsibilities, I also serve as the Operations Director of the EHS+ Center at North South University, where I oversee strategic planning and operational activities.
+I am an Assistant Professor and Chair of the Department of Architecture at North South University, where I have been a full-time faculty member for over 20 years.
+In addition to my academic role, I serve as Operations Director of the NSU EHS+ Center, overseeing its strategic planning and operational activities.

-For the past 14 years, I have served as the Faculty Advisor of the North South University Art and Photography Club (NSUAPC), mentoring students in a range of creative, artistic, and photographic initiatives as part of their extracurricular engagement.
+For the past 14 years, I have also been the Faculty Advisor of the North South University Art and Photography Club (NSUAPC), mentoring students in creative, artistic, and photographic initiatives as part of their extracurricular development.

-In my teaching portfolio, I conduct day-long workshops to support design studios, particularly those focused on tall buildings and complex functionalities.
-I also teach theory courses in architectural history and construction methodology.
+My teaching portfolio includes day-long workshops supporting design studios (particularly those focused on tall buildings and complex functionalities), as well as theory courses in architectural history and construction methodology.

-Beyond academia, I have professional experience in journalism.
-I worked at Saptahik 2000, a progressive weekly magazine, initially as a Technical Advisor and later as a Journalist.
-During my time there, I covered property reports and conducted interviews on a range of issues related to architecture, development, and the built environment.
+Beyond academia, I have professional experience in journalism, having worked at Saptahik 2000—a progressive weekly magazine—first as a Technical Advisor and later as a Journalist.
+In this role, I covered property reports and conducted interviews on architecture, development, and built environment issues.

 Earlier in my career, I served as a Lecturer in the Department of Architecture at American International University-Bangladesh (AIUB) from 2006 to 2007.
-My teaching journey began at Jahangirnagar University, where I worked as a part-time faculty member in the Department of Urban and Regional Planning.
+My teaching journey began at Jahangirnagar University as a part-time faculty member in the Department of Urban and Regional Planning.

 Education Year |